-- Tax Increment Financing (TIF): Provide satisfactory documentation that the contribution is committed to the development at the time of application, including a letter from the city and a city council resolution, indicating its intention to provide TIF assistance and the anticipated amount and term.
-The documentation should include the TIF analysis from the city or its consultant. - Deferred loans with a minimum 30-year term with an interest rate at or below the Applicable Federal Rate (AFR) - Grants from nonprofit charitable organizations converted to deferred loans with a minimum 30year term that is with an interest rate at or below the AFR.
-Award letter from the nonprofit charitable organization contributor must be provided at the time of application verifying the contribution.
-Documentation must evidence that the contribution is restricted for housing development uses and the contribution must be included as a development source. - Historic Tax Credits: In addition to the commitment documentation, at the time of application provide written documentation of eligibility through evidence of Historic Register listing or approval of Part 1-Evaluation of Significance. - Funder commitments to modify existing debt including: approval of assumption of debt and extension of loan term; commitments must contain no contingencies other than receipt of a tax credit award.
-At the time of application, written documentation of approval from the funder clearly demonstrating that the approval is for the re-syndication /receipt of new deferred or tax credit award, justifying the amount and the terms of the contribution must be provided. - Deferred developer fee: The applicant must provide the required commitment documentation and provide evidence of repayment within 10 years by the projected cash flow.
+- Syndication proceeds due to previously allocated or awarded HTCs: Syndication proceeds from HTCs allocated or awarded in a previous cycle/round may be included if verification is included in the application.
+Acceptable verification is an executed syndicator agreement or executed Letter of Intent from the syndicator that is acceptable to Minnesota Housing.
+The executed Letter of Intent must: - o Be current within 15 days of submission of the application - Syndication proceeds from the current tax credit request - Monetary grants/donations - Amortizing first mortgage incorporates tax abatement and payments in lieu of taxes (PILOT) for properties with an amortizing first mortgage - Tax Increment Financing (TIF): Provide satisfactory documentation that the contribution is committed to the development at the time of application.
+The documentation must include a city council resolution indicating its intention to provide TIF assistance.
+The anticipated amount must be included in the resolution or a letter from the city. - Deferred loans - Grants from nonprofit charitable organizations converted to deferred loans.
+An award letter from the nonprofit charitable organization contributor must be provided at the time of application verifying the contribution.
+Documentation must evidence that the contribution is restricted for housing development uses and the contribution must be included as a development source. - Historic Tax Credits: In addition to the commitment documentation, at the time of application provide written documentation of eligibility through evidence of Historic Register listing or approval of Part 1-Evaluation of Significance along with a syndicator/investor Letter of Intent. - Funder commitments to modify existing debt including: approval of assumption of debt and extension of loan term; commitments must contain no contingencies other than receipt of an HTC allocation or award.
+At the time of application, written documentation of approval from the funder clearly demonstrating that the approval is for the re-syndication /receipt of new deferred or HTC allocation or award, justifying the amount and the terms of the contribution must be provided. - General Partner commitments can count as long as satisfactory documentation is provided.
+Examples include: - o GP cash and seller loans - Deferred developer fee: The applicant must provide the required commitment documentation and provide evidence of repayment within 10 years by the projected cash flow or an amount approved by the syndicator/investor in the LOI. - Purchased reserves: Provide satisfactory documentation to determine that the reserves are available, will be purchased with the property and a commitment that they will be used as a permanent capital source.
+The documentation could include purchase agreement, financial statements, with a commitment letter from the applicant. - Energy Rebate: Provide satisfactory documentation that the energy rebate will funded at closing with general partner cash or a general partner loan